vino-dk/todo-list/README.md

-# Todo app
+# Todo app for learning overall structure of SPA with ReactJS

-This app was created using a tutorial provided by Traverse Media: <https://www.youtube.com/watch?v=sBws8MSXN7A>
+This app was built based on a tutorial: <https://www.youtube.com/watch?v=sBws8MSXN7A>

 The tutorial provides a better overall context between components and overall structure of an React App, which has proved very useful in the understanding of the concepts.